jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/biomass_regression/practical.rst

 .. image:: img/17-NLCD.png

-* Open the ImageMath tool and set NLCD_sonoma.bsq as the input file.
+* Open the ImageMath tool and set :file:`NLCD_sonoma.bsq` as the input file.
 * Enter the following code into the code editor:

   .. code-block:: python